CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

  - You must give your opponent a chance to respond to every action, and vice versa.
 If you perform an action and move on to another action without giving your opponent a chance to respond, you must “back up” if he indicates that he wants to respond.
 A series of declared actions made in response to one another is called a chain of effects.
 You always have the option of declaring the first action in a chain of effects during your turn.
 The actions in a chain of effects are resolved one at a time from last declared to first declared (i.e., the last declared action is resolved first, then the second to the last, etc.).
  - If the play of a card requires other actions (e.g., corruption checks), the actions are resolved in the order in which they appear on the card.
  - A required or declared dice roll is an action and can be the target of another action or effect declared later in the same chain of effects.
- - When the effects of a dice roll require further actions (e.g., a roll for a strike requires a body check), those actions become the first actions (any further rolls come first) in the next chain of effects after the roll.
+ - When the effects of a dice roll require further actions (e.g., a roll for a strike requires a body check), those actions become the first actions (any further rolls come first) in the next chain of effects after the roll.<span id="page48" class="page-number">48</span>

+---

 # • PART II •<br>STANDARD RULES